 In September into October 2005, Bill worked in New Orleans as a chaplain with the US Department of Health and Human Services recovering the remains of those who perished during Hurricane Katrina.

 Bill is a graduate of the University of Miami and Drew University, holding a Bachelor of Arts in Communications and a Master of Divinity (cum laude).
-He's married to Lisa Bachiochi, and they have three wonderful children: Amanda, Billy, and Niue—along with one fine son-in-law, Joe, and granddaughters Tennessee, Nikola and Zasu rounding out the family.
+He's married to Lisa Bachiochi, and they have three wonderful children: Amanda, Billy, and Niue—along with one fine son-in-law, Joe, wonderful daughter-in-law Waterfall, and granddaughters Tennessee, Nikola and Zasu rounding out the family.